 Award: Top Pick

 WHY WE LIKE IT: The Motor Power Center offers a secure, smart battery box packed full of features, including a built-in battery meter and easy access terminals.

-Integrated circuit breakers protect the external connections, 60 amp for the lead connectors, and 10 amp for the accessory ports, helping to keep your devices safe.
+This boat battery box has integrated circuit breakers that protect the external connections, 60 amp for the lead connectors, and 10 amp for the accessory ports, helping to keep your devices safe.
 We couldn’t find any evidence that Minn Kota’s offering is officially approved by the United States Coast Guard Code of Federal Regulations; thus, you might wish to opt for another solution if you plan on using a battery box aboard your boat.
 Just as with the best car battery charger, you want to buy the top rated pick.